The towns of the Geocaching Capital of Canada

 Today Tory Hill offers great access to the old railway line which is now a multi-use trail network.
 The parkette also offers a play structure for children and ample parking.
 Stop and take a hike or just enjoy the parkette.

 Today, Wilberforce is a vibrant community.
-It is home to a community centre, arena, municipal office, fire station, curling rink, pharmacy, grocery stores, bank, LCBO, restaurant, school, library, churches, post office, the Red Cross Outpost Museum, Royal Canadian Legion, realtor offices, storage units, a convenience store, a general store and other unique shopping opportunities like summer markets.
+It is home to a community centre, arena, municipal office, fire station, curling rink, pharmacy, grocery stores, LCBO, restaurant, school, library, churches, post office, the Red Cross Outpost Museum, Royal Canadian Legion, realtor offices, storage units, a convenience store, a general store and other unique shopping opportunities.

 North east of Wilberforce on Loop Road (County Road 648), Harcourt found its beginnings as a flagstop on the IB&O Railway called Mumford Station.
 One of the newer communities in the area, established in 1903 by the founding of its post office and store.
 In 1911 a railway station was built in the hamlet of Harcourt.
 The community grew mostly from the lumber industry.
 In its early years, Harcourt was home to a lumber mill, school, community centre, store and post office.
 There were numerous mines in the area including a graphite mine just west of the village.